Electronic Reserves: Information for Faculty and Instructors

 - A completed Electronic Reserves Reading List form must accompany submitted material before your request can be processed.
 To assure legibility, forms should be typed.

 - Paper submissions of course material should be clean, high-quality photocopies.
-Paper submissions will be kept on traditional reserve for the semester.
+Paper submissions will be kept on on-site reserve for the semester.

-- Electronic Reserves material may be submitted on diskette, CD, or flash drive in the following recommended electronic formats: ASCII (do not include hard returns, use word wrap), RTF, Postscript, PDF, Microsoft Word, and Microsoft PowerPoint.
+- Electronic Reserves material may be submitted on CD, flash drive or via email in the following recommended electronic formats: PDF, Microsoft Word, Microsoft PowerPoint, ASCII (do not include hard returns, use word wrap) and RTF.

 - All Electronic Reserves material will be removed from the library server at the end of the semester.